 Proved undeveloped reserves (PUDs) are reserves that are expected to be recovered from new wells on undrilled acreage, or from existing wells where a relatively major expenditure is required for recompletion.
 Reserves on undrilled acreage are limited to those directly offsetting development spacing areas that are reasonably certain of production when drilled, unless evidence using reliable technology exists that establishes reasonable certainty of economic producibility at greater distances.
 PUDs can be recorded in respect of a particular undrilled location only if the location is scheduled, under the then-current drilling and development plan, to be drilled within five years from the date that the PUDs are to be recorded, unless specific factors (such as those described in interpretative guidance issued by the Staff of the SEC) justify a longer timeframe.
-Likewise, absent any such specific factors, PUDs associated with a particular undeveloped drilling and development plan, to be drilled reserves if the location is scheduled, under the then-current drilling and development plan soft proved reserves if the location is scheduled, under the then-current drilling and development plan, to be drilled on a date that is beyond five years from the date that the PUDs were recorded.
-Epsilon has formulated development plans for all drilling locations associated with its PUDs at December 31, 2023.
+Likewise, absent any such specific factors, PUDs associated with a particular undeveloped drilling location shall be removed from the estimates of proved reserves if the location is scheduled, under the then-current drilling and development plan, to be drilled on a date that is beyond five years from the date that the PUDs were recorded.
+Epsilon has formulated development plans for all drilling locations associated with its PUDs at December 31, 2024.
 Under these plans, each PUD location will be drilled within five years from the date it was recorded.